daaimah123/Student_Management_System/README.md

 # 👩🏽‍💻 Employee Management System 👩🏽‍💻
 A comprehensive Java program demonstrating the usage of Function interface and Streams for efficient data processing and manipulation of employee datasets read from an external CSV file.
+This branch was created for a course assignment.

 This program also showcases advanced Java 8+ features including:
 - Reading data from an external CSV file.